M0NWY/Mixcloud-Downloader/README.md

 Requires ffmpeg, wget, and lynx ! ( I know, I know, I'll write lynx out of it later )

 Also needs python module: requests which I can't remember if it's standard.

+Oh and it's best to run it a couple of days before you want the tunes.
+It is slow.